 The time an intern spends at Shaver’s Creek is demanding and intensely rewarding.
 You must have a sense of purpose, love children and animals, enjoy people, and possess a willingness to communicate a joy in and respect for our natural and cultural heritage.

 Interns are valued members of the Shaver’s Creek staff.
 You are encouraged to participate in professional development workshops and regional conferences.
 Interns also have a shared workspace with computer and Internet access.
 Career counseling, networking resources, and assistance with résumé writing are also provided.

-Environmental Education, Marketing, and Raptor Center internships are available during the winter/spring, summer, and fall seasons, with an average work week of 45 hours (which does include some weekends).
+Environmental Education internships are available during the winter/spring and fall seasons, with an average work week of 45 hours (which does include some weekends).
 Multiple seasons are a possibility.
-Adventure Program internships are usually available in the summer only.

 See below for a description of each position and application information.